FreeCAD/FreeCAD/src/Mod/Material/FluidMaterial/Readme.md

 Users can defined new material, either in Fem material card editor, or directly generate textual material file, * .FCMat, see example in this folder.

 To enable new material, go to FreeCAD menu "Edit->Preference..."
-Cfd preference page (select on the left panel) and switch to materiai tab on the right.
+Cfd preference page (select on the left panel) and switch to material tab on the right.

 Browse to your material folder, and save/apply this preference, new material will be Material with same name as FreeCAD material has higher priority,